 Adam’s infectious joy and enthusiasm, keen interest in local history and his utter professionalism make him an extraordinary human and tour guide – you’re definitely in good hands.
 Read Adam’s path to en-guiden-ment here

 MEET MIKE: Mike joined Inspiration Outdoors in 2015.
 He has an unbelievable resume of hikes in Australia and around the world, and has a cheeky sense of humour.

 Like Adam, Mike has spent many years living and working in the Kimberley region of Western Australia and has a keen interest and good knowledge of its history, flora and fauna.
 He’s no stranger to other regions of Australia either – having hiked, biked and paddled every corner!

 Whether it is knocking up a gluten free raw dessert in Margaret River or welding a trailer on the side of the road in the Kimberley, Mike’s experience is a great boon for Inspiration Outdoors.
 Our guests feel safe in his very experienced hands.

 MEET RACHELLE: Rachelle joined Inspiration Outdoors in early 2016, bringing the expertise of the east coast to the team.
 Rachelle studied Environmental Science and Ecotourism at Griffith University before working as a guide in Canada and Australia for a couple of years.
 Since 2013 Rachelle has been guiding tours all over Australia, focusing on the eastern states.

 Born in Australia and raised in Switzerland she grew up with a passion for the great outdoors (from the European Alps to the Australian Rainforest).
-She has lots of experience hiking in all sorts of environments and conditions throughout the world and always enjoys exploring new places and new trails all over the world.
+She has lots of experience hiking in all sorts of environments and conditions throughout the world and always enjoys exploring new places and new trails.

 Rachelle loves sharing all her knowledge and passion for the amazing places we visit and will be more than happy to help plan your next walk!